fatalaijon/ku-polls/README.md

 # Web Polls for Kasetsart University

+## ISP STUDENTS: You can copy the STRUCTURE of this file but not the TEXT

 A polls application for [Individual Software Process](https://cpske.github.io/ISP) course at [Kasetsart University](https://ku.ac.th).

 This application is for conducting a poll or survey, written in Python using Django.
 It is based on the [Django Tutorial project][django-tutorial], and adds additional functionality.

-## ISP STUDENTS: DON'T COPY THIS TEXT

-This file contains an example but you must write 100% of your own README.

-You can copy the *structure* but none of the text.

 ## Requirements

-Requires Python 3.6 or newer, pip, and virtualenv.
+Requires Python 3.8 or newer and virtualenv.
+Required Python packages are listed in [requirements.txt]().

 ## Configure the Application

-See [Installation](../../wiki/Installation) in the project wiki
+See [Installation](../../wiki/Installation) in the project wiki.

+Brief Instructions:

+1. Copy `sample.env` to `.env` and edit the settings.
+2. Create a virtualenv: `virtualenv env`
+3. Activate the virtualenv and run `pip install -r requirements.txt`
+4. Perform migrations and create database: `python manage.my migrate`
+5. Add polls and users to database: `python manage.py loaddata polls users`

 ## Running the Application